apache/superset/docs/faq.rst

   ``superset runserver -t 300``

 - If you are seeing timeouts (504 Gateway Time-out) when loading dashboard or explore slice, you are probably behind gateway or proxy server (such as Nginx).
 If it did not receive a timely response from Superset server (which is processing long queries), these web servers will send 504 status code to clients directly.
 Superset has a client-side timeout limit to address this issue.
 If query didn't come back within clint-side timeout (60 seconds by default), Superset will display warning message to avoid gateway timeout message.
-If you have a longer gateway timeout limit, you can change the timeout settings in ``superset_config.py``:
+If you have a longer gateway timeout limit, you can change the timeout settings in the config file:

   ``SUPERSET_WEBSERVER_TIMEOUT = 60``